hash-im-table/portfolio/README.md

 ## Game Development Experiments
 ### Building my own collision detection system.

-The Unity engine is great for 3D games, the inbuilt Rigidbody physics system is well optimized for 3D player & enemy behaviour.
-However, for 2D games, the RigidBody2D system creates more sporadic and unpredictable behaviour when interacting with other physics gameobjects.
-The 2D Unity physics system is designed to replicate real world physics, which is not what you want for a 2D game.
+Existing Game engines are great for 3D games, their inbuilt Rigidbody physics system is well optimized for 3D behaviour.
+However, for 2D games, the RigidBody systems create more sporadic and unpredictable behaviour when interacting with other physics objects.
+2D rigidbody systems are physics systems designed to replicate real world physics, which is not what you want for a 2D game.

 Another issue with the RigidBody2D system as a means of collision detection and movement, is that it creates this ‘float-y’ in-game gravity which for most games is an undesired feel.
-This is an example of that float-y, imprecise movement moving the player via a RigidBody2D can create.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/66776230/86543782-87b38c00-bf19-11ea-8526-9ccf90760feb.gif" width="500" height="500"/>